 A few years ago, WCMR reviewed South American poet David Campbell's Hidden Tears.
 I spoke with David and was struck by his gentle manner, striking imagery, and his concern for his homeland and for fellow expatriates who were finding a home in Vancouver where their music was able to flourish.
 Ancient Cultures contributed some tracks to that cassette release.
 Since that time they have really come into their own.

 The magic that occurred when Edward Henderson invited Carlos Cortes and his Central and South American pals to contribute music for the film The Elusive Dream speaks for itself.
 I discovered their music when I acquired a copy of the previous Ancient Cultures release, Acoustic Mirage.
 This tape has become a regular source of entertainment around our house.
 Kyle, who is ten years old, really digs it.
 Ditto for the adults.

 Now that we have the El Camino Real CD we have two choices when it comes to new age listening.
 The spirit of El Camino Real continues the uplifting spirit of Ancient Cultures, dedicated to preserving Andean folk heritage but unafraid of exploring new frontiers of world music.

 The cover of El Camino Realis a digitally scanned image of a South American artifact, a true example of modern technology connecting and delivering the past to the present.

 Take a stroll down the 'Royal Highway' with Ancient Cultures, you will be wafted back and forth through past and future as gently as a feather in the wind.
-Throb to the acoustic rhythms of claves, bongos, timbales, congas, the bombo, maracas, charangos, shaken bean pods and rain sticks while being seraded by latin vocals, throbbing acoustic guitars and the distinctive haunting melodic Quena (flute), Zampona (pan pipes) and percussive vibraphone.
+Throb to the acoustic rhythms of cloves, bongos, timbales, congas, the bombo, maracas, charangos, shaken bean pods and rain sticks while being serenaded by latin vocals, throbbing acoustic guitars and the distinctive haunting melodic Quena (flute), Zampona (pan pipes) and percussive vibraphone.